Chicken and Cabbage Stir-Fry with Miso Sauce

 - ¾ cup chicken broth

-- 3 tablespoons canola or vegetable oil divided
+- 3 tablespoons canola or vegetable oil (divided)

-- 1 ½ pounds skinless boneless chicken breasts or thighs, diced
+- 1 ½ pounds skinless boneless chicken breasts (or thighs; diced)

-- Salt and freshly ground pepper
+- Salt and freshly ground black pepper (to taste)

 - 2 tablespoons minced ginger